 - A group input can take one or multiple repositories and processes all the data that match a particular file path pattern at once.
 Pachyderm's group is similar to the database group-by, but it matches on file paths only, not the content of the files.

 - A union input can take multiple repositories and processes all the data in each input independently.
 The pipeline processes the datums in no defined order and the output repository includes results from all input sources.

-Pachyderm takes each datum and processes it in isolation on one of the pipeline worker nodes.
-You can define datums, workers, and other performance parameters can all be configured through the corresponding fields in the pipeline specification.
+Pipeline inputs, number of workers, parallelism parameters, and other performance knobs can all be configured through their corresponding fields in the pipeline specification.